 Previously I shared with you some resources about drying and dehydrating food.
 Now, let’s talk about food storage.
-Do you have enough food in your home to feed your family for only a couple of days?
-Are you in the habit of running to the store a few times a week to replenish basic items that you have run out of?
+First, do you have enough food in your home to feed your family for only a couple of days?
+Then, are you in the habit of running to the store a few times a week to replenish essential items that you have run out of?

-When just starting out, many preppers are overwhelmed at the thought of storing enough food to eat for weeks or even months in the event of a natural or man-made disaster or event that disrupts the normal food supply chain.
+When just starting, many preppers are overwhelmed at the thought of storing enough food to eat for weeks or even months in a natural or manufactured disaster or event that disrupts the regular food supply chain.
 We have all seen news reports of empty supermarket shelves on a weather forecast of an impending blizzard or hurricane — not a loaf of bread to be found anywhere!

-Buying and storing the recommended one-year inventory of food and non-food essentials to sustain a family can seem like an impossible task, especially if you are just starting out.
-Starting a home food storage system can be accomplished with a few basic prepping tips that will put you well on your way to a well-organized food supply that is easy to use and maintain:
+Buying and storing the recommended one-year inventory of food and non-food essentials to sustain a family can seem like an impossible task, especially if you are starting.
+However, creating a home food storage system can be accomplished with a few essential prepping tips that will put you well on your way to a well-organized food supply that is easy to use and maintain:

 - Start small — buy what you eat and eat what you buy.
 Take into account your family’s food preferences and eating habits, and try to estimate what you would you would need for a few days, weeks, or months if you had to rely on your stored food to survive.

 - Store regular foods that you normally eat.
 The first priority in a home food storage program is to build up a supply of “regular” food that is used during normal daily food preparation, and rotate those supplies on a regular basis.
 Items like MREs (Meals Ready to Eat) or freeze-dried foods have a place in long-term food storage, and can be utilized as a back-up to the regular food supply.